My family adores travel. We are always looking for places to go and new things to do.

-Find a local water park to stay at for the weekend or visit for the day.
+Find a local water park or amusement park to stay at for the weekend or visit for the day.

 I’ve gotten things like cheap tickets to the zoo, painting classes, local waterpark, indoor trampoline park, karate classes and more!

-If you are a new Ebates customer and sign up using my referral link and you spend $25, you’ll get $10 cash back.
-If you don’t know what Ebates is, it’s a cashback website that when you click on their link, they give a percentage of cashback on your purchases.
+If you are a new Rakuten (formerly Ebates) customer and sign up using my referral link and you spend $25, you’ll get $10 cash back.
+If you don’t know what Rakuten is, it’s a cashback website that when you click on their link, they give a percentage of cashback on your purchases.
 For a list of the vendors they use, you can check their website, but it’s quite an extensive list.

 If you are new to Swagbucks, you earn “Swagbucks” and can redeem them for gift cards or cash.